kzidan/kzidan/README.md

 # Khaled Zidan
+**`Undergrad Student (Cybersecurity/Computing Infrastructure & Network Engineering Technology)`**

 Hi there, thank you for visiting my page!
-I am a sophmore at Purdue University double majoring in Cybersecurity as well as Computing Infrastructure and Network Engineering Technology.
-I have created this page with the intention of sharing my progress in learning CTF, which I will be updating frequently with write ups of challenges I have completed.
+I am a sophmore at Purdue University and I have created this page with the intention of sharing my progress in learning CTF, which I will be updating frequently with write ups of challenges I have completed.
 I am currently looking for work opportunities both part time during the school year and full time in the summer.
 ## Education
 :united_arab_emirates:  American School of Dubai '21